 On February 13, 2025, recipients of State Department grant funding were informed of a 15-day temporary pause on all disbursements, effective February 12, and applying to all current and future grant payments scheduled during this period.
 The pause was set to expire on February 27 and yet no federal action has been taken to lift it.
 This effectively suspends international education and exchange programs, including Fulbright, the Gilman Scholarship program, the IDEAS program, and the Critical Language Scholarship Program.

-This continued funding freeze harms every aspect of the international education and exchange sector and leaves programs, participants, and implementing partners in a state of limbo and financial hardship.
+As the leaders of NAFSA, the Alliance for International Exchange, and the Forum on Education Abroad said in a statement, this continued funding freeze harms every aspect of the international education and exchange sector and leaves programs, participants, and implementing partners in a state of limbo and financial hardship.

-NAFSA, the Alliance for International Exchange, and the Forum on Education Abroad have launched an advocacy campaign urging Congress to restore funding for these programs immediately.
+In collaboration with its coalition partners, NAFSA launched an advocacy campaign urging Congress to restore funding for these programs immediately.

 Take Action